Discernment Entry 13 of 25

 Source asks who produced it, what their track record is, what incentives shape them, and whether they correct errors.
 Evidence asks what the piece actually shows: documents, data, direct quotes, firsthand reporting, expert interpretation, anonymous claims, or speculation.
 Frame asks what story the piece is telling with those facts.

 A report can contain accurate facts and still frame them misleadingly.
-Another report can have an obvious viewpoint and still reveal important evidence.
+Another report can have an obvious viewpoint and still reveal material evidence.
 The discerning reader does not ask only, "Do I like this source?"
 They ask, "What is the source showing, what is it inferring, and what would I need to check?"

 Speed Is The Enemy Of Accuracy